 Sales through our global network of independent regional channel partners accounted for 8% of our total revenues for the years ended December 31, 2021, 2020, and 2019.
 These channel partners sell our software solutions to smaller-sized accounts, in geographic regions where we do not have a meaningful presence, and in niche markets where they have specialized industry and technical knowledge.
 Where we rely on channel partners, we may have reduced contact with ultimate users that purchase through such channel partners, thereby making it more difficult to establish brand awareness, ensure proper installation, service ongoing requirements, estimate demand, and respond to the evolving needs of an account.
 Any of our channel partners may choose to terminate its relationship with us at any time.
-As a result, our ability to service the ultimate users who were interfacing with that channel partner may take time to develop as we divert resources to service those users directly or find a suitable alternative channel partner to continue the relationship.
-Any disruption in service may damage our reputation and business.
-In addition, our channel partners may be unable to meet their payment obligations to us, which would have a negative impact on our results of operations and revenues.
-Our channel partners may also not have loyalty to our brand and therefore may not be particularly motivated to sell our software solutions or services.
+As a result, our ability to service the ultimate users who were interfacing with that channel partner may take time to develop as we divert resources to service those users directly or find a suitable alternative channel partners may be unable to meet their payment obligations to us, which would have a negative impact on our results of operations and revenues.
+Our channel partners may also not have lovalty to our brand and therefore may not be particularly motivated to sell our software solutions or services.